inquisitour/Ontology-Agent/README.md

 ## 💡 Usage

-OntologyAgent offers a simple command-line interface for all your ontology management needs:
+Ontology Agent offers a simple command-line interface for all your ontology management needs:

 ### Create Ontology
 ```bash